fltk/fltk/README.Wayland.txt

 * Narrow windows with a titlebar are silently forced to be wide enough for the titlebar to display window buttons and a few letters of the title.

-* Text input methods have been tested without any understanding of the writing systems, so feedback on this subject would be helpful.
+* Text input methods are known to work well for Chinese and Japanese.
+Feedback for other writing systems would be helpful.

 * Using OpenGL inside Wayland windows doesn't seem to work on RaspberryPi hardware, although it works inside X11 windows on the same hardware.